sethgerou/phase-0-tracks/version-control/git-definitions.md

 An explanation of merge conflicts can be found here: [Git Conflicts](http://imagej.net/Git_Conflicts)

 And [Here's](https://en.wikipedia.org/wiki/Merge_(version_control)#Manual_merging) Wikipedia's article on **manual merging** - what the user needs to do to respond to a merge conflict.

+Added this line to give a shout out to my Advisor, Tyler Keating.